-Other mushrooms may be allowed as other spawns/spores become available, but producer must be able to provide documentation of the purchase of the spawns/spores.
+\Other mushrooms may be allowed as other spawns/spores become available, but producer must be able to provide documentation of the purchase of the spawns/spores.

-Sauces, Condiments, Preserved and Canned Foods
+Sauces, Condiments\, Preserved and Canned Foods

-The sale of home-canned, preserved or processed foods, including non-potentially hazardous jams and jellies is permitted at farmers' markets.
+The sale of home-canned, preserved or processed foods is allowed provided producers meet certain conditions.

-Note: Only condiments that do NOT require time and temperature control and do not require to be acidified are exempt.
+\Note: Only condiments that do NOT require time and temperature control and do not require to be acidified are exempt from permitting.